 If you think you hate Brussels sprouts, please give them one final try.
 Roasting them in balsamic vinegar totally changes the flavour and even the biggest sprout haters can be converted.
-Trust me – these are THE BEST brussel sprouts.
+Trust me - these are THE BEST sprouts!
 These sweet and crispy Roasted Brussel Sprouts make a tasty side dish any time of the year, or a delicious snack.

 Although you wouldn't normally look at these little balls of green (and sometimes purple) as being a snack, once roasted they completely change in taste and they make a healthy winter snack or side dish.

 Why should you try it?

 ✔ Just over 100 calories a portion

 ✔ Lots of different flavours you can add